LeeMorinUCF/QMB3311S22/demo_25_Databases/README.md

 ### Combining more than one table

-Again, first specify the schema of this table
+Again, first specify the schema of this table:

 ```
 CREATE TABLE SecondTable(